919 W. Franklin Street, Room 305

 Ausubel's dynamic private-values auction for heterogeneous discrete goods, Ausubel (2006), yields an efficient equilibrium outcome but it is designed for a limited class of environments.
 If bidders' values for bundles of goods are not integers, then the auction mechanism may not yield an efficient allocation without any information on bidders' values.
 In this paper, I extend Ausubel's auction for heterogeneous discrete goods to real-valued quasilinear utility functions.
 The mechanism I propose reaches a Walrasian equilibrium price vector in finite “steps” without any additional information on bidders' values.
 In the extension of Ausubel's auction, truthful bidding constitutes an efficient equilibrium.
 (Submitted for publication.)

-Essay 3: Choice of Law Enforcement
+Essay 3: Impossibility of Existence of Opposite Equilibrium Preferences on Law Enforcement

 I derive preferences of people over equilibrium enforcement levels and show that it is impossible to have agents with “completely opposite” preferences over the enforcement level in the same society.
 (Submitted for publication.)